appstract/laravel-blade-directives/README.md

 ### @inline

-Load a css or js file inline in your view.
+Load the contents of a css or js file inline in your view.

 ```blade
 @inline('/js/manifest.js')